 Visiting campus to meet with a potential advisor is often valuable for both prospective students and faculty.
 You may visit campus before or after submitting your official application.
 Faculty may invite prospective students to visit, or applicants may initiate their own visit.
 In either case, coordinate with your potential advisor so you can arrange to meet with other faculty, staff, and current graduate students.
 Contact the Botany Graduate Program Coordinator at firstname.lastname@example.org for information on possible recruitment events and financial assistance for travel expenses.

 After you have identified a prospective advisor, completing the Graduate School’s online application formally starts the application process.
 Applications that meet the Graduate School’s entrance requirements, as described in the University of Wisconsin-Madison Graduate School Guide, are forwarded to the Botany Department for further review.
 The Botany Department’s Graduate Committee will recommend which MS and PhD applicants should be offered admission.
 The number of admissions in any given year is typically limited by the department’s ability to provide financial support.

 Admission into the Botany graduate program is based on the applicant’s

 - shared interests with one or more potential faculty advisors

 To ensure consideration for both admission to and financial support from the Botany graduate program, we must receive your complete application by December 1st.
 Refer to the Application Checklist to ensure your application is complete.
-Late applications may be reviewed until April 15th.
+Late applications may be considered until April 15th.